qaa2/ItzYudz/README.md

 YudzDoge
 ## Github
 ItzYudz
+## Gmail
+FujiYudz567@gmail.com
+# My projects
+Most of my projects are in replit, at https://replit.com/@YudzDoge, but I sometimes post some here too.
 <!---
 ItzYudz/ItzYudz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.